bacemkarray/great-circle-mapper/README.md

 ### 🧠 Notes
 - Only ICAO codes (e.g., `KLAX`, not `LAX`) are supported.
 - The final leg is drawn between the **last two airports** entered.
-- You can enter as many airports as you like, separated by `-`.
+- You can chain however many airports as you like, separated by `-`.

 ---